ramumb/periodical-executer/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ramumb/periodical-executer/badge.svg?branch=master)](https://coveralls.io/github/ramumb/periodical-executer?branch=master)

 This is a port of the [PrototypeJS](http://prototypejs.org/) class `PeriodicalExecuter`.
-It addresses the common need of calling of a particular function periodically, as required by all sorts of "polling" mechanisms (e.g., a chatroom or mail client).
+It addresses the common need of calling a particular function periodically, as required by all sorts of "polling" mechanisms (e.g., a chatroom or mail client).

 `PeriodicalExecuter` accepts an `object` with three properties: one for a `callback` function (which is passed the `this` parameter), another for a `frequency` number (defaults to 2000 milliseconds), and one for a `decay` number (defaults to 1000 milliseconds).
-The class then exposes two instance methods called `start` and `stop`, which do as their names imply.
+The class then exposes two instance methods called `start` and `stop`, which does as their names implies.

 ## Installation